What’s new?

 Sephardi History in Spain

-The history of the Jews of Spain is truly remarkable.
-Spain has been home to a Jewish community which has influenced Spain’s history, culture, art, and customs for centuries.
-The name Sephardi itself, meaning ‘’Spanish’’ or ‘’ Hispanic’’ in Hebrew, is derived from Sepharad (ספרד), a Biblical location, identified as Hispania, or the Iberian Peninsula.
-Prior to 1492, Jewish communities thrived in many Spanish and Portuguese provinces.
-Jews, as a minority, constituted the population of cities like Lisbon, Toledo, Seville, Córdoba, Granada, and Málaga.
+The history of Spanish Jews is truly remarkable.
+For 15 centuries, Spain was home to a Jewish community that influenced Spain’s history, culture, art, and customs for centuries.
+The name Sephardi itself, meaning ‘’Spanish’’ or ‘’Hispanic’’ in Hebrew, is derived from Sepharad (ספרד), a Biblical location, identified as Hispania, or the Iberian Peninsula.

-During the Roman Empire, the Jews treated the same way as other communities.
-However, after King Recaredo converted to Christianity in 586, Spanish Jews endured persecutions and forced conversions for almost a century.
-When Arabs arrived in 711, Jewish people cooperated and both communities got along well.
-The Arabic poetry inspired Jews to study and write grand poems which enabled the growth of the Hebrew culture.
+The Arabic poetry inspired Jews to study and write grand poems, which enabled the growth of the Hebrew Jewish culture.
 In the 12th century, Jews were a majority in Granada.
-The golden age for the Jewish communities had begun, and Toledo became not only the Jewish capital but also home to chief rabbis, Talmudists, scholars and financiers.
+The golden age for the Jewish communities had begun, and Toledo became not only the Jewish capital but also home to chief rabbis, Talmudists, scholars, and financiers.

-Unfortunately, in 1146, the Almohads of Morocco invaded Spain and prohibited the practice of Judaism.
-Some Jews converted, others practiced their religion secretly, while the rest fled to the neighboring countries.
-In the centuries that followed, the Christian efforts to win back Spain from Muslims affected Jews as well.
-After winning back the lost territories, the old Jewish communities, protected by the Christian monarchs, prospered in Aragón and Catalonia, while others settled in Santiago de Compostela.
+In the centuries that followed, the Christian efforts to reclaim Spain from Muslims affected Jews as well.
+After winning back the lost territories, the old Jewish communities, protected by the Christian monarchs, prospered in Aragón and Catalonia, while others settled in, as did Santiago de Compostela.
+As the power of the church grew, anti-Jewish measures were issued, meaning the freedom of Jews was limited, and they were excluded from public services.

 The Turning Point: 1300-1492

-The anti-Jewish campaign, launched in 1378, culminated in the destruction of the Seville’s judería, and later in Andalusia and Castile.
-From July 1391, the pogrom of Jews continued and the Jewish communities in Barcelona, Majorca, Valencia, and Girona were wiped out.
-To survive, many Jews converted to Christianity and were called ‘conversos’.
+The anti-Jewish campaign launched in 1378 culminated in the destruction of the Seville’s judería, and later in Andalusia and Castile.
+From July 1391, the pogrom of Jews continued, and the Jewish communities in Barcelona, Majorca, Valencia, and Girona were wiped out.
+To survive, many Jews converted to Christianity and were called ‘conversos.’
 Others continued to practice Judaism in secret (the crypto-Jews or Marranos).
 The monarchs further decided to separate conversos and Jews to prevent conversos from returning to Judaism.

 The Alhambra Decree